Donor Profile

 Multilateral Spending and Commitments

 Approximately 23.9% of the Netherlands’ 2024 ODA budget goes towards multilateral cooperation.
 In 2023, this percentage was 26.6%.
 The Netherlands provides core contributions to several multilateral organizations, including the UNDP, UNICEF, and UNIDO, as well as international finance institutions including the AfDB, the World Bank, and the EBRD.
-The decrease in core multilateral cooperation funding was likely triggered by reallocations toward humanitarian relief funding to UN organizations like UNHCR, as well as then ends of several multiyear obligations.
+The decrease in core multilateral cooperation funding was likely triggered by reallocations toward humanitarian relief funding to UN organizations like UNHCR, as well as the end of several multi-year obligations.

 In December 2022, the Netherlands published its policy framework on global multilateralism.
 This framework is complementary to the government's coalition agreement and existing strategies, including the 2022 development strategy, the international climate strategy, and the global health strategy.
 The policy framework outlines three multilateral pillars: